ChickenIQ/Talos-Manager/README.md

 Talos-Manager supports encryption and decryption of the config file using ansible-vault.

-It is highly recommended to encrypt your config file as it contains credentials that can be used to gain full access your cluster.
+It is highly recommended to encrypt your config file as it contains credentials that can be used to gain full access to your cluster.

 #### Encryption: